 An oral history of the Indigenous music Juno Award category

-Buffy Sainte-Marie, Elaine Bomberry, Quantum Tangle, more on the award that changed Indigenous music forever
+Buffy Sainte-Marie, Elaine Bomberry, Leela Gilday, more on the award that changed Indigenous music forever

-Next year marks the 25th anniversary of the Indigenous music album of the year category at the Juno Awards.
+2022 marks the 28th anniversary of the Indigenous music album of the year category at the Juno Awards.
 In that time, the Indigenous music community's incredible artistry and innovation has sparked breakthroughs and breakouts.
 There are countless bands and artists, established and emerging, Indigenizing "mainstream" music coast to coast, north and south, one city at a time.

 All of this success is not thanks just to the creation of the award — as category co-creator and winner Buffy Sainte-Marie jokes, "It's not as though the Junos invented us!" — but it helped amplify Indigenous artists, getting their music out to a bigger audience.

-Ahead of the category's quarter-centennial, CBC Music spoke with Sainte-Marie and Elaine Bomberry, two of the category's co-creators, in addition to Lawrence Martin, the first-ever recipient of the award, and a selection of winners and nominees past and present, including DJ Shub, Leela Gilday, Vince Fontaine, Murray Porter, Crystal Shawanda and Quantum Tangle's Grey Gritt and Tiffany Ayalik.
+In 2018, ahead of the category's quarter-centennial, CBC Music spoke with Sainte-Marie and Elaine Bomberry, two of the category's co-creators, in addition to Lawrence Martin, the first-ever recipient of the award, and a selection of winners and nominees past and present, including DJ Shub, Leela Gilday, Vince Fontaine, Murray Porter, Crystal Shawanda and Quantum Tangle's Grey Gritt and Tiffany Ayalik.
+In 2022, we added to the piece, including interviews with Celeigh Cardinal, Jayli Wolf, Nimkii Osawamick, Jacob Faithful (Young Spirit), Adrian Sutherland and Fawn Wood.

-From the first pitch and the first win, through countless milestones, life-changing moments and inspiring stories, to the divided opinions about its very existence and its future, this is the oral history of the Juno Award category for Indigenous music album of the year.
+From the first pitch and the first win, through countless milestones, life-changing moments and inspiring stories, to the divided opinions about its very existence, its present-day expansion to celebrate both contemporary and traditional artists, this is the oral history of the Juno Award category/categories honouring Indigenous musicians.

 Buffy Sainte-Marie (Cree): multi-award-winning singer-songwriter, activist, artist, educator and philanthropist.